Where it all began

 Ted Schlein joined Kleiner Perkins in 1996 and focuses on investing in early-stage technology companies in cybersecurity.
 Investments have included ArcSight, Carbon Black, CoreOS, and Mandiant, and more recently Area1, IronNet, Shape Security, Synack and Trusona.
 Before joining Kleiner Perkins, Ted served as vice president, Enterprise Solutions at Symantec.
 He has previously served as chairman of the National Venture Capital Association (NVCA), a national alliance advocating the role of venture investing in job creation, technology innovation, and economic development.
 He is also the former president of the Western Association of Venture Capitalists and the founder of DoD-sponsored DeVenCI program.
 He currently serves on the Board of Trustees of the University of Pennsylvania and the Board of Overseers of the Engineering School at the University of Pennsylvania.
 Additionally, Ted serves on the Board of Trustees at InQTel.
 Ted holds a B.A. degree in economics from the University of Pennsylvania.

 Nick Beim is a partner at Venrock and focuses primarily on artificial intelligence, software, fintech and defense.
 His investments include Dataminr, Rebellion Defense, Percipient.ai, Chisel.ai, Altruist, Quiq and JBoss.
 Nick has deep interests in public policy and in particular how technology is changing the nature of national security.
-He is a member of the Council on Foreign Relations and recently participated on a Task Force there that published Innovation and National Security: Keeping Our Edge, examining how the U.S. can maintain its lead in science and technology innovation and the national security and economic consequences of failing to do so.
-Nick serves on the Executive Advisory Committee at the Center on Global Energy Policy and also on the board of Endeavor, a non-profit organization dedicated to supporting high-impact entrepreneurs globally that Tom Friedman has called “the best anti-poverty program of all.”
+He serves on the Board of Directors of the Council on Foreign Relations and recently participated on a Task Force there on Innovation and National Security: Keeping Our Edge, examining how the U.S. can maintain its lead in science and technology innovation and the national security and economic consequences of failing to do so.
+Nick serves on the Executive Advisory Committee at the Center on Global Energy Policy and on the board of Endeavor, a non-profit organization dedicated to supporting high-impact entrepreneurs globally that Tom Friedman has called “the best anti-poverty program of all.”

 Senior Advisor, Goldman Sachs